-The following graphs represent graduating students' ratings of selected variables of educational effectiveness for the Master of Divinity and M.A. degree programs.
-Source: 2018-2019 ATS Graduating Student Survey.
-(Click on links below to view graphs.)
+The pages on the following link represent graduating students' ratings of selected variables of educational effectiveness for the Master of Divinity and M.A. degree programs.
+Source: 2019-2020 ATS Graduating Student Survey.
+Click here to see the following graphs:

 - Measure of Educational Effectiveness and Personal Growth